JesseZhuang/CSAPP/csapp/03.Machine/Notes.md

 ![](./moores.law.png)

 Core i7: (2008, 781 M transistors).
-Incorporated both hyperthreading and multi-core, with the initial version supporting two executing programs on each core and up to four cores on each chip.
+Incorporated both hyper-threading and multicore, with the initial version supporting two executing programs on each core and up to four cores on each chip.

 Linux uses a memory model called flat addressing, where the entire memory space is viewed as a large array of bytes.